 But when it is finally over, the IJ has a choice of either issuing the formal decision orally (spoken out loud in court) or in writing.
 If the Immigration Judge says the decision out loud in court, then a summary of this decision will be sent to you.

 However, some applicants complain that they never receive this written summary.
 Make sure you have provided your latest address to the immigration court (EOIR) in writing; otherwise, you will not receive a copy of the written or summarized decision.
 (See 8 C.F.R. § 1003.37.)

-A written copy of the decision will be especially important to have if you decide to appeal your case or make a motion regarding the decision (appeals and motions are discussed below).
+A written copy of the decision will be especially important to have if you decide to appeal your case or make a motion regarding the IJ's decision (appeals and motions are discussed below).

 For more information on this stage of the process, see When You'll Get the Immigration Judge's Decision.

-Here’s where you have a role to play: An IJ’s decision is considered final if, after the hearing and decision, one of two things happens:
+Here's where you have a role to play: An IJ's decision is considered final if, after the hearing and decision, one of two things happens:

 (See 8 C.F.R. § 1003.39.)

-An appeal is a request sent to a higher court (a court with more authority) asking it to review a lower court’s decision.
-You most likely would need to make your appeal from an Immigration Judge’s decision to the Board of Immigration Appeals (B.I.A.).
-The B.I.A.’s main job is to review decisions of immigration judges.
+An appeal is a request sent to a higher court (a court with more authority) asking it to review a lower court's decision.
+You most likely would need to make your appeal to the Board of Immigration Appeals (B.I.A.).
+Its main job is to review decisions of immigration judges.

 If the immigration judge says the opinion out loud in court, then the judge will likely follow up by asking something like, "Do you waive appeal?", "Do you accept this decision as final?", or some variation of one of these questions.

 Accepting the immigration judge's decision as final will have the same outcome as waiving appeal.

 Know that you do not have to decide at that moment or that day whether you want to appeal.
-If you think you may want another court to review the decision later, you should tell the judge that you “reserve appeal.”
-If you reserve your appeal, then that means that you can file your appeal later (but not later than the 30 day time limit discussed below).
+If you think you might want another court to review the decision later, you should tell the judge that you "reserve appeal."
+If you reserve your appeal, that means that you can file your appeal later (but not later than the 30-day time limit discussed below).